quangcito/community-board/README.md

 Submitted by: **Quang Nguyen**

-This web app: **display the kickstarter games in card-view layout**
+This web app: **display the kickstarter games in card-view layout using React**

 Time spent: **10** hours spent in total